 Note: If your business has had multiple valuations, you can compare the rates of each side by side to see what changed.

 5. Business Valuation summary

-Typically, the valuator comes to an enterprise value, or total value, but then factors in additions and subtractions to the value for items on the balance sheet that add to or take away from the value.
+Typically, the evaluator comes to an enterprise value or total value, but then factors in additions and subtractions to the value for items on the balance sheet that add to or take away from the value.
 In other words, these are items that the business doesn’t necessarily need to operate.